Coderr1326/Greendrop/README.md

 # greendrop
-this is an community for farmers
+this is an community for farmer